jaarmore/holbertonschool-low_level_programming/0x0C-more_malloc_free/README.md

-B# 0x0C.
+BB# 0x0C.
 C - More malloc, free
 > This topic is aboutn use of malloc, calloc and realloc functions in C,
 > also hw to use the exit function.